anikgvsu/GVSU-CIS641-TeamCpp/README.md

 1. Clone the repository: `git clone https://github.com/anikgvsu/GVSU-CIS641-TeamCpp.git`
 2. Navigate to the project folder: `cd src`
-3. Install dependencies: `npm install`
+3. Install dependencies: `yarn install`
 4. Start the application: `expo start`
 5. Follow the Expo CLI instructions to run the app on an emulator or a physical device.